If you’re looking for a savory sweet potato recipe for the holidays, look no further than this easy and creative sweet potato confit recipe.

 Prepare the sweet potatoes:

-- Arrange sweet potatoes, shallots, thyme, and sage in a baking dish (I used 11×7).
+• Arrange sweet potatoes, shallots, thyme, and sage in a 9×13-inch baking dish.
 Avoid overlapping the sweet potatoes too much.
-Sprinkle with salt and pour oil over top until mostly submerged.
-It’s ok if some sweet potatoes are exposed but they should be mostly covered.
+Sprinkle with salt and pour olive oil over top until mostly submerged.
+It’s okay if some sweet potatoes are exposed, but they should be mostly covered.

 Bake the sweet potatoes:

-- Remove the sweet potatoes and shallots from the dish and transfer to a paper towel lined plate.
+• Using a slotted spoon, remove the sweet potatoes and shallots from the dish and transfer them to a paper towel-lined plate.
 Pick the sage leaves from the oil and add them to the plate with the sweet potatoes.
-Note: Discard any remaining herbs in the oil.
-The oil can be transferred to an airtight container and kept in the refrigerator for up to 4 weeks.
+Discard any remaining herbs in the oil.
+See note.

 Prepare the whipped yogurt: